- Contact us

 2. Diverse and Inclusive

 As much as economic development contributes to well-being, it is also a sorting mechanism for well-being.
 Historically, modes of economic development have privileged some groups over others, allocating benefits and losses unfairly.
 In Canada this has been most apparent in the imposition of colonialism by Europeans over our First Nations.
-Diversity and inclusion are essential to CED not only because they right historical wrongs, but also because they improve the ability for the economy to deliver benefits more fairly and efficiently.
-This increases everyone’s capacities, and makes both individuals and communities more resilient in a world of constant change.
+However, it is also apparent in the focus of economic development on “major employers” rather than on “mom and pop shops” or subsistence businesses.
+Diversity and inclusion are essential to CED not only because they right historical wrongs, but also because they improve the ability for the economy to more equitably deliver benefits to everyone regardless of who they are or what their business is.
+This increases everyone’s capacities and makes both individuals and communities more resilient in a world of constant change.

-Places are more than spaces of production, they are rich locations of culture, environment, and people.
-CED uses a place-based approach which acknowledges that all development is local and must be entwined with local strengths, assets, gaps, and weaknesses.
-Capacity building and investment in CED is therefore aimed at improving the economic and social development of places, and strengthening circular economies which continue to return the benefits of that development to local residents and their families.
+Traditional economic development can treat communities as “sites” or “spaces” for production and commerce, while in fact they are “places” that are rich locations of culture, environment, and people.
+CED uses a place-based approach which acknowledges that all development is local and must grow from local strengths and assets while serving local people.
+In CED, capacity building and investment is therefore aimed at improving the attachment that residents have to their regions, the ability of development initiatives to “fit” the desires and interests of residents, and return the benefits of that development to local residents and their families

 5. Community Controlled